“Usage-based billing is taking over, and subscription-based billing is dead,” Kyle Poyar claimed boldly over TechCrunch.

 Moreover, a global market report on telecom cloud billing revealed that this niche would achieve a compound annual growth rate of over 28% from 2019 to 2026.

-Why is the demand for usage-based pricing rising?
-What companies are choosing to switch to this from other business models?
+What are usage-based billing models, why is the demand for them rising, and what companies are choosing to switch to this from other business models?

 1. Usage-Based Billing Is Scalable

 While some companies still offer platforms or applications per license, these are getting rarer.
 More vendors prefer to provide subscription-based modeling since they are more versatile than the most traditional options.

 But even that can have challenges.
 For example, some customers may find themselves trapped in the same plan for months and years.
 Although each bundle’s contents are more varied, with the customers’ needs in mind, consumers may still not be able to use all of them regularly.

 The advantage of metered billing lies in its scalability, which greatly benefits startups and small enterprises.
 According to Deloitte, fledgling companies can scale without spending a huge amount of money when they have access to high-quality assets.